mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 extraWideMedia: false
 ---

 In this post I will go over an approach to getting developers familiar with LLMs, and how to write code against them.
 It is not meant to be in depth in any way, nor will it cover the inner workings of LLMs or how to make your own.
 The aim is to simply get developers comfortable interacting with LLMs.

-As with any field, are nuances in the concepts involved, and those will be conveniently hand-waved away.
+As with any field, are nuances in many of the concepts involved, but those will conveniently be hand-waved away for the sake of getting started.

 For this tutorial you will need access to a commercial off-the-shelf LLM service, such as [OpenAI Playground](https://platform.openai.com/playground), [Azure OpenAI](https://oai.azure.com/portal/), or [Amazon Bedrock](https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/text-playground/amazon.titan-text-express-v1); in my examples I will be referencing OpenAI's playground but the others will have similar functionality to follow along.

 You'll also need a Python notebook, which can be a service like [Google Colab](https://colab.research.google.com), [Paperspace Gradient](https://www.paperspace.com/), or [locally in VSCode](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).

 I'll first start with some direct LLM interactions as it helps to have a base understanding of what's happening behind the scenes, and then build up to the actual programmatic interaction in Python.

-## Clarify some terms
+## Clarifying some terms

 It helps to be familiar with some of the words that are used in this area.
 Some are pure marketing, and some have specific meanings.